ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/create_cover_page.md

 author: bpaduch
 ---

-A page within an Web Story is represented by the `<amp-story-page>` component.
+A page within a Web Story is represented by the `<amp-story-page>` component.
 Within an [`amp-story`](../../../../documentation/components/reference/amp-story.md), you can have one or more `<amp-story-page>` components, containing each of the individual screens of a story.
 The first page you specify in the document order is the first page that displays in the Web Story.

 To create a page, **add** the `<amp-story-page>` element as a child of [`amp-story`](../../../../documentation/components/reference/amp-story.md). **Assign** a unique id to the page.
 For our first page, which is the cover page, let's assign a unique id of `cover`: